moble/Quaternionic.jl/docs/src/index.md

 Here, the first equality is the usual definition of conjugation of ``v`` by ``R``, while the second equality stems from the fact that for a rotor, ``R^{-1} = \\bar{R}``.
-This second operation is sometimes referred to as "sandwiching" or "⋆-conjugation" (when working in a ⋆-algebra) to distinguish it from the more usual group conjugation involving the inverse.
+This second operation is sometimes referred to as "sandwiching" or "∗-conjugation" (when working in a ∗-algebra) to distinguish it from the more usual group conjugation involving the inverse.
 It is this second version that is implemented here by using `Quaternion`s or `Rotor`s as functions.
 For a `Q` of either type, and a `v<:QuatVec`, we have
 ```julia